 In this chapter, you used Python, OpenCV, the Python Imaging Library, NumPy, and tkinter to load, analyze, and display an image.
 Because OpenCV treats images as NumPy arrays, you can easily extract information from parts of an image and evaluate it with Python’s many scientific libraries.

 The dataset you used was quick to download and fast to run.
-While a real intern would’ve used a larger and more rigorous dataset, such as one comprised of actual elevation measurements, you got to see how the process works with little effort and very reasonable results.
+While a real intern would’ve used a larger and more rigorous dataset, such as one comprised of millions of actual elevation measurements, you got to see how the process works with little effort and very reasonable results.

 Further Reading